TheSocialRobot/NaoBuild/README.md

 # NaoBuild

-Docker image for building NAO code using the C++ SDK targetting either deaktop machines or the robot.
+Docker image for building NAO code using the C++ SDK targetting either desktop machines or the robot.

 ## SDKs